Places

 Dreaming About a Dark Bridge: Meaning, Psychology & Symbolism

-Dreaming of a dark bridge can reflect feelings of transition and uncertainty in your waking life.
+Dreaming of a dark bridge may reflect transitional phases and the unknown paths ahead in your life.

 Written by: DreamMeaning Editorial Team